Home

 Irritation or burning…

-7. Generously dilute the area with vegetable or carrier oil and wipe off.
+7. Generously dilute the area with vegetable or carrier oil, such as Young Living's V-6 Vegetable Complex Oil, and wipe off.
 Repeat as needed.
 You may need to dilute and wipe the oil off several times.

 8. Do not use water!
 It spreads the oils and may cause the oil to penetrate more quickly.